 Can you slide in indoor soccer?

-In the regulations established by the WMF, only slide tackles are allowed as long as there is contact with the opponent or any danger for any player on the field, in any other case it will be sanctioned either with a direct or indirect free kick and disciplinary action depending on the type of foul.
-Similarly, it is rare for someone to want to do a slide tackle in indoor soccer in view of the type of grass being used.
+In the regulations established by the WMF, only slide tackles are allowed as long as there’s no contact with the opponent or any danger for any player on the field,

 What is a blue card in indoor soccer?

-So with this blue card what you do is take the player out for a defined period of time where your team will play with one less player.
+So with this blue card, you take the player out for a defined period of time where your team will play with one less player.

 Are there throw-ins allowed in indoor soccer?

-In the event that the ball overcomes any of the walls and leaves the pitch completely, the team opposite to that of the last player who touched the ball will have a free-kick from the closest point in the pitch where the ball came out.
-This also occurs if the ball is kicked too high and touches the ceiling of the stadium.
+If the ball overcomes any of the walls and leaves the pitch completely, the team opposite the last player who touched the ball will have a free kick from the closest point in the field.

 Is indoor soccer harder than outdoor?